mathewgomas-alfred/mathewgomas.io/reference_manual/tools/shape_edit.rst

 |toolbeziercurve|, |toolline|, |toolpolyline|, |toolpolygon|, |toolfreehandpath|

-Path shapes are the most common shape and can be made with the following tools
+Path shapes are the most common shape and can be made with the following tools:

 * :ref:`path_tool`
 * :ref:`line_tool`